-MPACT Reveals Impact of Generational Shift
+M-PACT Reveals Impact of Generational Shift

 Because of more Americans retiring and growth in retail markets, competition for younger workers will intensify.
-As a result, companies should prepare ways to make Millennials feel more welcome.
+In light of this, companies should prepare ways to make Millennials feel more welcome.

 If convenience retailers are perplexed by the generational gap in today’s workforce, that gap will only widen in the coming years.

-The topic of disparity among the generations was an early topic at the MPACT 2017 show in Indianapolis.
+The topic of disparity among the generations was an early topic at the M-PACT 2017 show in Indianapolis.
 During an educational session entitled, “Three Generations, One Team,” cultural differences between baby boomers, Gen Xers and Millennials were explained in an overview, which included some recommendations for how companies can better address such generational differences.

 Matt Thornhill, managing partner of the Institute for Tomorrow, a Richmond, Va.-based data research firm, said population figures are shifting: seemingly up and up.